11. Matrices and Other Arraysļ

 Furthermore, in the next chapter, we will introduce data frames: matrix-like objects whose columns can be of any (not necessarily the same) type.

-A matrix can be conveniently created by means of the matrix function.
+A matrix can be conveniently created using the matrix function.

 (A <- matrix(1:6, byrow=TRUE, nrow=2))